jandeerl/pyTestProject/README.md

 ### Locators

-Locators for the elements of the page are put in their own class in `locators.py`, separating each page into their own class.
+Locators for the elements of the page are put in their own file in `locators.py`, separating each page into their own class.
 ```python
 #locators.py
 class MainPageLocators(object):